15 Aug 2023 Events

 Pricing algorithms and collusion

 A lot of discussions about algorithms learning to collude is very highly academic in practice.
 To be able to deploy that in a production system would be way too impractical and expensive.
-There is a potential legal question of how much of the algorithm do you need to understand to be liable.

 Read the full synthesis here (subscription required)